Consensys/permissioning-smart-contracts/README.md

 ## Deployment
 The deployment process covers 3 steps:
-1. Starting a Besu node with the required configurations.
+1. Starting a Besu node with the required configuration.
 2. Migrating the contracts provided in this repository to the running chain.
 3. Running the Dapp on a webserver.